Walt Disney World Resort Reviews: Best Values

-- Wilderness Lodge has boat transportation to Magic Kingdom, Contemporary and Ft.
-Wilderness, but uses buses to other destinations.
+- Wilderness Lodge has boat transportation to Magic Kingdom, Contemporary and Fort Wilderness, but uses buses to other destinations.

-- Contemporary, Grand Floridian and Polynesian are connected by Monorail to each other, to Magic Kingdom and (with a transfer) to Epcot.
-Contemporary, Wilderness Lodge and Ft.
-Wilderness are connected by boat.
-Grand Floridian, Polynesian and Magic Kingdom are connected by boat.
-You can walk from Contempoary to Magic Kingdom.
+- Contemporary, Grand Floridian and Polynesian Village are connected by Monorail to each other, to Magic Kingdom and (with a transfer) to Epcot.
+Contemporary, Wilderness Lodge and Fort Wilderness are connected by boat.
+Grand Floridian, Polynesian Village and Magic Kingdom are connected by boat.
+All three monorail resorts are also connected to the Magic Kingdom by walkways, but the walk can be long-ish from the Grand Floridian and even longer from the Polynesian.
+You can also walk from the Grand Floridian or Polynesian to the Ticket and Transportation Center and pick up the Epcot monorail.
 Otherwise the three “Monorail resorts” use buses.

 Standard rooms at the Deluxe resorts vary in size from as small as 344 square feet at Animal Kingdom Lodge and Wilderness Lodge to as large as 440 square feet at Grand Floridian.

-- Standard rooms at Animal Kingdom Lodge, Wilderness Lodge and Boardwalk Inn sleep up to 4 (plus one baby under age 3 in a crib) on two Queen beds.
-Rooms with a Queen and a bunk bed are also available at the two lodges.
+- Standard rooms at Animal Kingdom Lodge, Wilderness Lodge and BoardWalk Inn sleep up to 4 (plus one baby under age 3 in a crib) on two queen beds.

-- All Deluxe resorts except the Polynesian have some standard rooms with King beds.
+- All Deluxe resorts have some standard rooms with king beds.

 For a large upcharge, all Deluxes offer a concierge option, which gives you access to extra-special service and a private lounge that serves continental breakfast plus afternoon and evening snacks and drinks.